MattArnold/capricon2021/art-show.md

 # Art Show

-Welcome to the NASFiC Virtual Art Show!
+Welcome to the Capricon Virtual Art Show!
 For a closer look at the art, click on gallery images below:

 {% for artist in site.data.artists %}{% include artist_listing.html %}{% endfor %}